Bare at the Clovers: Secrets Behind the Counter - Cover

 “You’re shivering more than usual.”

-I don’t have an answer.
+I don’t have an answer for that.
 She’s right.
-The cold has been hitting me harder this year, not because my body has changed, but because I’m tired.
+The cold has been hitting me harder this year, not because my body has changed, but because I think I’m tired.
 Tired of being brave.
 Tired of pretending that walking through freezing rain with nothing on doesn’t cost me something.

-Mr. Park stands at the front, talking about symbolism in The Great Gatsby.
-I’m supposed to be taking notes, but my hand is too cold to write legibly, so I doodle in the margins: little spirals, little eyes, little question marks.
+Mr. Park is at the front of the room, talking about symbolism in The Great Gatsby.
+I’m supposed to be taking notes, but my hand is too cold to write legibly, so I’m just doodling in the margins of my notebook.
+Little spirals.
+Little eyes.
+Little question marks.

-The register discrepancies are still gnawing at me.
-Last night I added up the totals in my small spiral notebook.
-Over the past six weeks, more than eight hundred dollars has gone missing.
-That’s not pocket change.
+The register discrepancies are still on my mind.
+Last night, I checked my notebook, the small spiral one I keep hidden in my backpack, and added up the totals.
+Over the past six weeks, $847.30 has gone missing.
+That’s nothing.
 That’s someone’s rent.
 Someone’s car payment.
 Someone’s mother’s medication.

 I don’t know that for sure.
 Not yet.
 But I have a feeling.